 These adorable pooches can make great apartment dogs due to their small stature and are suited for any type of household or family, though they have a tendency to be yappy.
 If you want an energetic “firecracker” dog who will keep you on your toes, alert you to any potential dangers, and love you unconditionally, this may be the right dog for you!

-See below for all German Spitz facts and dog breed characteristics!
+See below for all dog breed traits and facts about German Spitzes!

 German Spitz Dog Breed Pictures